In Christmas Day Message, Pope Francis Shines Light On Migrant Suffering

 "May he soften our often stony and self-centered hearts, and make them channels of his love," he said.
 "May he bring his smile, through our poor faces, to all the children of the world: to those who are abandoned and those who suffer violence.
 Through our frail hands, may he clothe those who have nothing to wear, give bread to the hungry and heal the sick.
 Through our friendship, such as it is, may he draw close to the elderly and the lonely, to migrants and the marginalized.
 On this joyful Christmas Day, may he bring his tenderness to all and brighten the darkness of this world."

-NPR's Senior European Correspondent Sylvia Poggioli contributed from Rome.
+NPR's senior European correspondent Sylvia Poggioli contributed from Rome.